 Pregnant are susceptible to hemorrhoids that eventually can bleed.

 Managed care (or a reasonable facsimile) is "still with us….its role is certain to grow" and its "appeal is financial."
-Tyler Cowen, a professor of economics at George Mason University, in "Managed Care: Get Used to It" writes that national bankruptcy would be considerably worse that managed care, even with all of its warts and "that’s where we’re heading if we don’t rein in health costs."
-Clearly, "third parties — the government and insurance companies — won’t be able to pay for all the care t
+Tyler Cowen, a professor of economics at George Mason University, in "Managed Care: Get Used to It" NY Times writes that national bankruptcy would be considerably worse that managed care, even with all of its warts and "that’s where we’re heading if we don’t rein in health costs."
+Clearly, "third parties — the government and insurance companies — won’t be able to pay for all t

 Dear Doctor, "They're just kicking your Medicare fees further down the road."
 Attached to a bill that extends unemployment, certain other benefits and subsidies for another month is a reprieve* to this October on a threatened 21% cut in Medicare physician reimbursement.
 Thus, Congress again has failed to address a known flaw in the Medicare rate setting formula--the annual planned rate reduction that is deferred yearly at the last minute.